Quality Assurance Testing

 We specialize in testing hemp and THC/CBD-driven products, including but not limited to the testing of new varieties of hemp and the development of new and innovative products from the cannabis plant.

 QA testing is a vital tool and we strive to help you understand the meaning behind your research and results.

-We accept drop off samples M-F 8am-7pm at our lab located in the Miramar area of San Diego, as well as samples sent via FedEx and UPS.
-We can also schedule a pick up for locations across California.
+We accept drop off samples M-F 8am-7pm at our lab located in Jackson off of Ann Arbor Road.
+We can also schedule a pick up for locations across Michigan.
 To schedule a pick up, please contact the lab.
 When samples are dropped off, picked up or shipped, please fill out and include a QA Chain of Custody so we know exactly whose samples they are and what tests are being requested.

 Each product requires a different amount of sample per QA test.
 General guidelines are listed as follows:

 *For any concentrate in a vape cartridge, double the quoted minimum amount needed as we can only retrieve about half of the material in the hardware

 These are general sample minimums.
 Science is not always perfect, and we may need to request more in order to verify results.
 If you feel comfortable providing more sample than requested, we will not decline additional material.